 (4) The committee, in consultation with the president and the faculty member, will exercise its judgment as to whether the hearing should be public or private.

-(5) During the proceedings the faculty member will be permitted to have an academic advisor and counsel of the faculty member’s choice.
+(5) During the proceedings the faculty member will be permitted to have an academic adviser and counsel of the faculty member’s choice.

 (6) At the request of either party or the hearing committee, a representative of a responsible educational association will be permitted to attend the proceedings as an observer.

-(7) A verbatim record of the hearing or hearings will be taken and a typewritten copy will be made available to the faculty member without cost, at the faculty member’s request.
+(7) A verbatim record of the hearing or hearings will be taken, and a copy will be made available to the faculty member without cost, at the faculty member’s request.

 (8) The burden of proof that adequate cause exists rests with the institution and will be satisfied only by clear and convincing evidence in the record considered as a whole.

 (9) The hearing committee will grant adjournments to enable either party to investigate evidence as to which a valid claim of surprise is made.

 (10) The faculty member will be afforded an opportunity to obtain necessary witnesses and documentary or other evidence.
 The administration will cooperate with the hearing committee in securing witnesses and in making available documentary and other evidence.

 (11) The faculty member and the administration will have the right to confront and cross-examine all witnesses.
 Where the witnesses cannot or will not appear, but the committee determines that the interests of justice require admission of their statements, the committee will identify the witnesses, disclose their statements, and, if possible, provide for interrogatories.